Amphetamine rehab cost

 Once you have completed a rehab program, it is recommended that you continue with treatment.
 This could include group counseling, individual counseling, 12 step, or a similar support group like SMART Recovery.
 Aftercare may also inclue living in a halfway house, changing jobs, or focusing on your recovery.
 A good amphetamine rehab will help you plan for aftercare and consider your next steps.

 The cost of rehab varies from program to program and facility to facility.
 The cost of rehab can range from almost free to more than $10,000 a month.
 High end facilities will have a greater range of amenities and programs and the facility will be flashier.
 But you may end up paying for things you don’t need.
 In general, plan to pay around $150 per day for outpatient amphetamine rehab, and about $750 for inpatient.

-Still, there are ways you can manage the cost of rehab.
+Recovery from addiction can be costly.
+However for those who lack the money for treatment, there are ways to manage the cost of rehab.
 Government funded programs are low or very low cost and some are free.
 These programs have no bells or whistles but you will get the support you need.
 Regardless of where you receive rehab treatment, here are some ways to reduce the cost of treatment.